richelbilderbeek/dlip/report/README.md

 * Unsupervised

 Unsupervised machine learning is the machine learning task of inferring a function to describe hidden structure from unlabeled        data.
+This way you can let the program train itself without having to interfere in any way.

  * Supervised

 Supervised learning is the machine learning task of inferring a function from labeled training data.
+This means the supervisor has to tell the neural netowrk if it's outcome is right or not.

 ### What is a deep neural network?